tamarin-prover/tamarin-prover/src/009_advanced-features.md

   range of situations.
-Roughly, this ranking prioritizes chain goals, disjunctions, facts, actions, and adversary knowledge of private and fresh terms in that order (e.g., every action will be solved before any knowledge goal) Goals marked 'Probably Constructable' and 'Currently Deducible' in the GUI are lower priority.
+Roughly, this ranking prioritizes chain goals, disjunctions, facts, actions, and adversary knowledge of private and fresh terms in that order (e.g., every action will be solved before any knowledge goal).
+Goals marked 'Probably Constructable' and 'Currently Deducible' in the GUI are lower priority.

 `S`: